24 Top Frontend Technologies to Use in 2023

 1. HTML (HyperText Markup Language)

-Let's start with the fundamentals.
-HTML is the core of frontend development and this situation is not going to change anytime soon.
-Thanks to this technology, you are able to create the “skeleton” or — using other words — the “markup” for your website.
-HTML elements provide you with options to add buttons, forms, containers, and much more.
+Let's begin with the basics: HTML is the foundation of frontend development and its importance is unlikely to diminish anytime soon.
+This technology enables you to create the structure or "markup" of your website, although it may not offer the most dynamic user interface, HTML elements provide you with basic tools to add buttons, forms, containers, and other features.

 2. CSS (Cascading Style Sheets)

-It is a framework that combines the best parts from React, GraphQL, and webpack together.
-Thanks to Gatsby, you are able to build fast and responsive user interfaces with a really pleasant “developer experience.”
-Additionally, it provides some out-of-the-box features like image optimization and code-splitting.
+Gatsby is a framework that combines the best parts of React, GraphQL, and webpack.
+Thanks to Gatsby, you are able to build fast and responsive user interfaces for consumers while keeping the developer experience relatively pleasant.
+Additionally, it provides some out-of-the-box features like image optimization and code-splitting, allowing functions to be loaded on demand and improving the project’s performance.
 Gatsby’s data layer is based on GraphQL.

-React Native is a React-based framework that allows you to create mobile applications for iOS and Android.
-Thanks to React Native, developers are now able to create mobile applications that look and feel “native.”
+React Native is a React-based framework that allows you to create cross-platform mobile applications for iOS and Android platforms.
+Thanks to React Native, developing cross platform code is made easier and more accessible.
+Developers can create mobile applications that look and feel native to multiple platforms.

 Micro frontends is an architectural concept that implements the idea of microservices into the frontend world.
-With this approach, you are able to divide the application based on its features and each of them can be managed by a completely different team on a different code repository.
+With this approach, you are able to divide the application based on its features, and each of them can be managed by a completely different team in a different code repository.

 Remix is a React framework that allows you to use server-side rendering.
 It fetches data on the backend and serves the HTML directly to the user.
 Besides that, it comes with some additional built-in features like nested pages, error boundaries, and loading state handlers.

-Design system is a set of standards created to manage design with predefined and reusable components.
-For example — let’s imagine that you decided to use Material-UI (MUI) as a design system for your product — if you need to implement a new component, there is a high chance that you will find it in the MUI documentation.
+Design systems are sets of standards created to manage design with predefined and reusable components.
+For example, imagine that you decided to use Material-UI (MUI) as a design system for your product.
+If you need to implement a new component, there is a high chance that you will find it in the MUI documentation.

 There is no easy answer when it comes to choosing the right frontend technology.
-There are, however, some things that you can think about before making the final decision.
-The list below shows some of the factors that you can consider to clarify some doubts:
+However, there are some things that you can consider before making a final decision.
+The list below shows some factors you can consider to clarify any doubts:

 - Does the design consist of multiple pages with similar components?
 Maybe it’s worth using the design system?